 Almost immediately, Coke accepted an appointment as a District Court Judge in Texas.
 He was elected to the Texas Supreme Court the following year, only to be fired by Gen. Phillip Sheridan along with four other justices in an effort to advance reconstruction.
 In the intervening years, there was a strong backlash to reconstruction, leading to his successful Democratic campaign for Governor in 1873, defeating the incumbent Edmund J. Davis, only to have his election ruled invalid by the Texas Supreme Court.
 After several contentious months, former Governor Davis resigned and Coke was allowed to take office, serving from 1874 to 1876.

 Significant accomplishments during his terms as Governor of Texas included a strong focus on balancing the state budget and the establishment of the college now known as Texas A&M University.
 Coke later was elected to the U.S. Senate from Texas serving in that capacity from 1877 to 1895.

 He retired to his home in Waco and his nearby farm.
-He became ill after suffering exposure while fighting a flood of the Brazos River on the family farm near Waco in April, 1897.
+He became ill after suffering exposure while fighting a flood of the Brazos River on the family farm near Waco on May 14, 1897.
 After a short illness, he died at his home in Waco and, after a state funeral, was buried in Oakwood Cemetery.
 Coke County in West Texas is named in his honor.

 © 2015, all rights reserved.